 Prior to joining Syracuse University, Appiah was Assistant Professor at Texas A&M University’s School of Public Health in the Departments of Environmental and Occupational Health and Public Health Studies.
 He was the Founding Director of the Research Program on Public and International Engagement for Health.
 Previously, Appiah served as a Drug Information Pharmacist/Publications Manager at the National Drug Information Resource Centre (NDIRC) for the Ministry of Health in Ghana.
-He has taught courses such as Environmental and Occupational Health Communication, Social Context of Population Health, and Comparative Global Health Systems.
+He has taught courses such as environmental and occupational health communication, social context of population health, and comparative global health systems.

 Appiah’s research interests lie in socio-behavioral approaches for exploring public health issues, global health and environmental health with emphasis on socio-behavioral change communication, public/community engagement interventions, and dissemination of information/knowledge through culturally appropriate communication channels.
-He is published in several journals, including Psychiatry Research, BMC Complementary Medicine and Therapies, Journal of Medical Internet Research (JMIR) mHealth and uHealth, and authored book chapters, technical reports, and many articles for mass media.
-He has presented at the International Workshop for Practitioners of Engagement between Health Researchers and Schools in Kilifi, Kenya, the West African Society of Pharmacologists (WASOP) Conference in Ghana, and the Academy for Future International Leaders (AFIL) Open Session Seminar on Global Health Issues.
-Appiah’s research has received support from the Wellcome Trust, UK, the Bill and Melinda Gates Foundation, Grand Challenges Canada, USAID Ghana, and Texas A&M University.
+He is published in several journals, including Psychiatry Research, Research in Social and Administrative Pharmacy, Lancet Haematology and authored book chapters, technical reports, and many articles for mass media.
+He has presented at the International Workshop for Practitioners of Engagement Between Health Researchers and Schools in Kilifi, Kenya, the West African Society of Pharmacologists (WASOP) Conference in Ghana, and Falling Walls Engage in Germany.
+Appiah is director of the Research Program on Health Communication and Public Engagement (H-COPE) at Syracuse University’s Department of Public Health.
+H-COPE has research collaborations in New York State, nationally and globally.
+His research has received support from funding agencies such as the Wellcome Trust, UK, the Bill and Melinda Gates Foundation, Grand Challenges Canada, USAID Ghana.